mossgreen/mossgreen.github.io/_posts/2019-11-15-AWS-Services-Compute.md

 Elastic Container Service (ECS) is a managed container solution.
 It can operate in either EC2 mode or Fargate mode.

 1. in which EC2 instances running as Docker hosts are visible in your account,
-2. in Fargate mode, in which AWS manages the container hosts.
+2. in Fargate mode, in which AWS manages the container hosts (without EC2 instance).
 The Fargate Launch Type is a serverless infrastructure managed by AWS.

 ![image](https://user-images.githubusercontent.com/8748075/96807185-75cb0a00-1472-11eb-81ad-27189dee3301.png)